OubaidaAkilan/OubaidaAkilan/README.md

-# Hi there, My name's Oubaida Akilan 👋
+# Hi there, I'm Oubaida Akilan 👋

 <p align="left"> I'm a software developer 💻, with an Electrical Engineering backgroud ⚡.